Alter-Net-codes/SkyOS/log.md

-# the log
+# The Log

 ## 6/22/24
-creation
+Creation

-v0.1-0.9 the pre-creation and bug fixing stage (6/22/24 11:00am-5:00pm)
+v0.1-0.9 The pre-creation and bug fixing stage (6/22/24 11:00am-5:00pm)
-v1.0 inatial realease (6/22/24 8:00pm)
+v1.0 Initial release (6/22/24 8:00pm)

 ## 6/23/24
-v1.1 added new app! simple text app (1:00-2:00)
+v1.1 Added new app!
+Simple text app (1:00-2:00)

 ## 6/24/24
 v1.2
-quick bug fix (10:35)
+Quick bug fix (10:35)
-lots of bug fixes (3:00-5:00)
+Lots of bug fixes (3:00-5:00)

 ## 6/25/24
 v1.3
-not much...
+Not much...

 ## 6/26/24
 v1.4
-added a command with a new parameter.
+Added a command with a new parameter.

 ## 6/27/24
-v1.5 new app (11:30-12:00)
+v1.5 New app (11:30-12:00)
-v1.6 updated kernel (12:00-12:30)
+v1.6 Updated kernel (12:00-12:30)

 ## 6/28/24
 v1.7
-updated the kernel (added time command did some bug fixes, 1:00 - 2:00)
+Updated the kernel (added time command did some bug fixes, 1:00 - 2:00)

 ## 6/30/24
 v1.8
-added a new paramter for the command TREE created on the 26th.
+Added a new parameter for the command TREE created on the 26th.

 ## 7/2/24
 v1.9
-shutdown scripts
+Shutdown scripts

 ## 7/3/24
 v2.0
-bug fix
+Bug fix

 ## 7/4/24
 v2.0
-did an update to the copyright notice.
+Did an update to the copyright notice.

 ## 7/16/24
 v2.1